russwinch/hash_emails/README.md

 If anonymise is set (default) the first two columns are removed during processing.

-All algorithms available to hashlib are supported:
+All algorithms available to hashlib are supported (md5 is the default):
 * DSA
 * DSA-SHA
 * MD4